-Inter draws 1-1 with Cagliari as title challenge falters
+Juventus loses 2-1 at Napoli in unhappy return for Sarri

 It got worse for Inter as Martínez was sent off in stoppage time after being shown a yellow card for dissent and an immediate second for something else he said to the referee.
 Martínez had to be dragged off the pitch and Inter players and staff surrounded the referee after the final whistle.

-Inter coach Antonio Conte did not talk to the media after the match because he was not feeling well, according to the club, and Handanovic was the only player to speak.
+Inter coach Antonio Conte did not talk to the media after the match because he was not feeling well, according to the club.

-“Certainly we didn’t lose because of the referee, we only complained because he didn’t blow for any foul against our attackers while for them he did,” the Inter captain added.

-“We’re not blaming the referee four our draw, we should try to finish off the matches before and in that case we wouldn’t be talking about all this.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports